 This course, presented by attorney Michael Santos, provides a broad overview of the educational rights of homeless children and youth and how lawyers can address their legal needs through the federally required dispute resolution process.

-Michael Santos is an attorney at the Law Center whose work focuses on advocating for homeless youth access to education through public education, impact litigation, and policy advocacy.
+Michael Santos is an attorney whose work focuses on advocating for homeless youth access to education through public education, impact litigation, and policy advocacy.

 Michael graduated from Brown University with a double concentration in Biomedical Engineering and Ethnic Studies.
 He received his JD from University of Southern California Gould School of Law.
 He is admitted to the New York and District of Columbia state bars.